negotiate-merge/so-random/README.md

 ## Description of files

+### `app.py`
-`app.py` is the backbone of the application - it defines the Flask web-server and handles all of the backend functionality.
-I have tried to keep this file compact to make it easier to deal with
+This is the backbone of the application - it defines the functionality of the Flask web-server on which the web application is built.
+I have tried to keep this file as compact as possible to make it easier to read.
+There are three routes within the application:

+/

+/generate

+/usage

 multiple paragraphs in length